rachelhahn/dataviz-final-project/README.md

     - If the animation does not work: Change the size of each circle based on the magnitude of each deployment.
  2. Create the information box that will pop up when the user clicks on a deployment. **Delivery Date: October 9th**
  3. Create a filter menu to allow the user to filter based on purpose of deployment and type of deployment. **Delivery Date: October 16th**
- 4. Create the time interaction. **Delivery Date: October 23rd**
+ 4. Create the time interaction (brushing). **Delivery Date: October 23rd**
-    - Create the line chart that shows number of deployments per year that has a vertical line that the user can slide to change what year the map is showing.
+    - Create a histogram under the map that shows number of deployments per year that allows the user to select a specific time frame where the map will only show deployments from that timeframe.
+The user should also be able to slide that selection through time to see how the map might change over time.
-    - (REACH GOAL) Allow the user to zoom in and out on the map and have the line chart change based on those bounds.
- 5. (REACH GOAL) Create the explosion animation that will animate when the user changes the year. **Delivery Date: October 30th (Final Project Due)**
+ 5. Allow the user to zoom in and out on the map and have the line chart change based on those bounds. **Delivery Date: October 30th (Final Project Due)**